TBroedsgaard/github-intro/github.md

 ![](images/branch.png)

-- Do work, then commit
+- Do work, SAVE ALL, then commit

 ![](images/commit.png)